- Gross Income

 - Social Security Contributions

-- the employer withholds employee's social security contributions at source and remits the total contributions to the social security authorities.
-The contributions are computed on an employee's yearly gross salary.
+- is computed on an employee's yearly gross salary.
+The employer withholds employee's social security contributions at source and remits the total contributions to the social security authorities.
 The social security contributions include:

 - Pension - 8% of the total income and is capped at 115K EUR per annum.